Close Menu

 Areas to Avoid in Tijuana

 While Tijuana has many safe areas to visit, there are also some areas that are best avoided.
-Here are a few to steer clear of: (See Also: Is It Safe To Visit Croatia 2025?
+Here are a few to steer clear of: (See Also: Is Colombia Safe to Visit from Usa?
 A Traveler’s Guide)

 • Barrio El Florido: This neighborhood is known for its high crime rate and gang activity, and is best avoided.